SteelCompendium/data-gen/Ancestries/Polder.md

 “You mean you're going to make it up?!”
 John exclaimed.

-“I…” Jackson looked with incredulity at the high elf void mage, then back at the human.
+“I…” Jackson looked with incredulity at the high elf void mage, then back at the [[Human|human]].
 “Yes, I do mean that.
 Does he know what I do?” he asked the elf.

 “He'll learn,” Embers smiled.